RAFBER/Basic-technologies-of-technical-communication/docs/Jekyll.md

 # Why Jekyll?

 Jekyll is the most popular static site generator.
-It is integrated with the GitHub server to generate the web sites from *GitHub pages* functionality usimg the ready-made templates.
+It is integrated with the GitHub server to generate the web sites from *GitHub Pages* functionality usimg the ready-made templates.
 Jekyll does not need to be installed locally because it works from the GitHub server.
 Using Jekyll, web sites are easily configurable through templates, e.g. just-the-docs.

 Learn more about Jekyll